Happy elderly couple with pets and birds in a sunny garden

 • Often calmer behavior

-• The chance to give a home to an animal that may be overlooked
+• The chance to give a home to an animal that may otherwise be overlooked

-Older pets can also be deeply rewarding.
-While they may have shorter expected lifespans, they often form strong bonds and bring immediate comfort.
-For many retirees, that emotional return matters.
+Older pets can also be deeply loving.
+Even if their lifespans are shorter, they often form strong bonds quickly and bring immediate comfort.
+For retirees seeking companionship now, that emotional connection can be especially meaningful.

 Costs